Eladvain/Arithmetic-Operation-API/README.md

 - After user doing valid login request - he gets back valid token for 300s(5 minutes - claim expiration time).

-In the project I am implemented unit test and and in order to run these tests - you have to type the command "npm run test:watch".
+In the project I implemented unit test and and in order to run these tests - you have to type the command "npm run test:watch".

 In the end I implemented Dockerfile and docker-compose.yml file as you can see.
 In order to run the project with the help of the file, you must run with the command: